 A study of religion in essence, in manifestation, and in relationship with the other dimensions of culture.
 Surveys major world religions.

 Full Title: African American Religious Experience This lecture course presents a survey of African American expressions across diverse religious traditions including Christianity, Islam, Judaism, Buddhism, and will explore contested forms of spiritual expression such as secularism and new religious movements.
-The course tracks these experiences from the late 18th to the 21st century in light of the contempoaneous context of social, political, and economic forces in the United States.
+The course tracks these experiences from the late 18th to the 21st century in light of the contemporaneous context of social, political, and economic forces in the United States.
 No prerequisites.
-(YR)
+(YR).

 RELS 331 Erly Christian Byzan Art 3 Credit Hours